bartoosten/shell-snippets/README.md

 - clear (control l - also works)

 ### Creation
-- echo hello > hello.txt (creates file with hello) in current directory
+- echo "Hello" > hello.txt (creates file with hello) in current directory
+- echo "Hello Again." > hello.txt (appents the file with new content)
 - cat hello.txt (prints content of a file)